 Self-hosted

-Tyk appears to have several advantages over Gravitee, particularly in popularity, maturity and features.
-Consider your specific needs regarding popularity, activity, maturity, licensing and features when making your decision.
+Both Gravitee and Tyk have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, maturity, licensing and features when making your decision.

 Tyk has been in development longer, starting 12 years ago, compared to Gravitee which began 11 years ago.
 This 1.1-year head start suggests Tyk may have more mature features and established processes.